varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 will continue to work and may not have to change, but there are some consequences that you should consider, covered in the following.

+As we shall see, for a variety of reasons you get the best results if the component forwarding to Varnish via UDS uses the PROXY protocol, which sets ``client.ip`` and ``server.ip`` to the addresses sent in the PROXY header.

 If you don't use UDSen, then nothing about VCL changes.
 UDS support requires version 4.1, so if you are keeping your VCL level at 4.0 (and hence are staying with IP addresses), then none of the following is of